 Just as playwrights, directors, designers, and actors need chances to develop and hone their craft, theatre journalists and writers also need opportunities to explore some of the different ways they can use their writing skills to contribute to the theatre world.
 ITJA hopes to provide student writers with one of these opportunities.

-By the end of the festival, students submit a review (or reviews) that demonstrates what they see as their best work.
+By the end of the festival the student critics submit a review and other theater journalism pieces that demonstrate what they see as their best work.
 One student critic from each region has the opportunity to be one of four nationally to be selected to attend ITJA workshops at the Kennedy Center.
 At the Kennedy Center, at least one student critic is selected to attend the Eugene O’Neill Theatre Center during its national playwriting conference in the summer.
 All expenses are paid to both the Kennedy Center and the O’Neill Institute, and student critics at both sites have the opportunity to work with nationally recognized theatre journalists.

-Since we recognize that many students coming to the festival plan to do other things—Ryans, Dramaturgy, as part of an invited production, etc.—we try to be as flexible as possible in accommodating each student’s schedule and needs.
+Since we recognize many students coming to the festival plan to do other things (Ryans, Design, Student Dramaturgy Initiative, being part of an invited production, etc.), we try to be as flexible as possible in accommodating each student’s schedule and needs.

 What to Bring

-The most important things to bring are a passion for good theatre and a desire to write about it.
+The most important things to bring are a passion for good theatre and an active inquiring mind.

 However, student critics also need to bring a laptop computer or tablet with wireless capability.
-Students should know that much of the writing they will do occurs at night, after they have seen an evening show.
-There will not likely be late night computer access at the host school.
-In addition, we are committed to make ITJA “green” by reducing the amount of paper we print and copy.
-Students will submit and receive drafts electronically, and they will need a laptop or tablet to do this.
-Thus, not having one will make the experience more difficult and frustrating.
-If students do not have a laptop or tablet with wireless capability, they should see if they can borrow through some department at their school.
+Much of the writing the student critics will do occurs at night, in their rooms, after they have seen an evening show.
+We are also committed to make ITJA “green” by reducing the amount of paper we print and copy.
+Students will submit and receive drafts electronically, and they will need a laptop to do this.
+If students do not have a laptop or tablet with wireless capability, they should see if they can borrow one from the school library, technology support office, or academic department.

-As critics, students will get guest access to the wireless network at the host university.
-Also, we are hopeful that most of the host hotels also have free internet access, so students can do work in their rooms.
+As a critic, students will get guest access to the wireless network at Indiana University of Pennsylvania.
+Also, we expect the host hotel will also have free internet access, so students can do work in their rooms.

 If you have any questions or want to talk to me more about ITJA, please contact me.
 I will be happy to respond to faculty and student inquiries.